eToThePiIPower/bootstrap4jekyll/_posts/2017-04-01-first-post.md

 tags:
   - sample post
   - Jekyll
-date: 2017-01-01T00:00:00-00:00
+date: 2022-05-28T00:00:00-00:00
 pre-asides:
   -
-    class: warning
+    class: warning sticky
     heading: Heads up!
     text: The following post is a sample post.
 You should probably delete it and replace it with some real content.
+  -
+    class: danger
+    heading: Aside notes
+    text: You can have multiple pre-sides, but only one pre-aside/aside should be made sticky.
+          Also, text in pre-asides will *not* be parsed by the markdown parser.
+They also won't show up in excerpts, which is generally a good thing!
 excerpt_separator: <!-- more --> # Defaults to \n\n, i.e. the first paragraph.
 ---
 Welcome to Jekyll Bootstrap, a new from-scratch iteration at a Jekyll theme, written using [Bootstrap v4](http://getbootstrap.com).
-This *first paragraph* will appear in the index summary, complete with **styling**.
+By default, the *first paragraph* will appear in the index summary, complete with **styling**.
+If you define an `excerpt_separator` in the post's frontmatter, you can have more or fewer paragraphs in the index excerpts.
+Try it!

-This post can be font in the `_posts` directory, following the convention of `YYYY-MM-DD-name-of-post.md`.
+This post can be found in the `_posts` directory, following the convention of `YYYY-MM-DD-name-of-post.md`.

 <!-- more -->

+{:.info}
+**New as of v0.8.0** You can add callout sections with the `{:.info}`, `{:.success}`, `{:.warning}`, and `{:.danger}` If you want to make them sticky, change that to `{:.<class>.sticky}`, but make sure you avoid any sticky asides before the excerpt separator!.

 ## How to Use Jekyll